Allergy Medications Explained

 Astelin, Astepro, and Patanase (Anti-Histamine Nasal Spray):

 These are the only anti-histamine nasal sprays out on the market.
-Rhinolast is the only over-the-counter version.
-There's really not much difference (I believe) among these sprays other than the smell and taste after use.
+Astepro is the only over-the-counter version.
+There's really not much difference (I believe) among these sprays other than the smell and aftertaste.

 ANALOGY: Anti-histamines prevent a needle from popping a water balloon.
 Explanation of the analogy provided here.